dexter74/Linux/Debian/Appz/fog/readme.md

 #Would you like to setup a router address for the DHCP server [Y/n]    ?
 N
 #Would you like DHCP to handle DNS [Y/n]                               ?
 N
 #Would you like to use the FOG server for DHCP service                 ?
 N
-#Uou like to install the additional language packs                     ?
+#You like to install the additional language packs                     ?
 Y
 #Would you like to enable secure HTTPS on your FOG server              ?
 N
 #Would you like to change it                                           ?
 N
 #Are you ok with sending this information                              ?
 Y